NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Testing NORi on a large-scale, centennial double-gyre simulation

-NORi is stable for the full 100 years of simulation despite being trained with an integration time of less than $\SI{2}{days}$.
-In the many different setups we have run during experimentation, NORi has never once crashed due to numerical instabilities.
-Figure \ref{figure double gyre yz stratification} compares the zonally-averaged temperature at $t = \SI{2.5}{years}$ from double-gyre simulations using the three boundary layer models.
+NORi is stable for the full 100 years of simulation despite being trained on an ensemble of LES with integration times of less than $\SI{2}{days}$.
+In the many different setups we have run during experimentation, NORi has never crashed due to numerical instabilities.
+This is significant as numerical stability is one of the biggest challenges facing hybrid modeling of PDEs~\cite{kochkov_neural_2024,frezat_posteriori_2022}, where equations are strongly coupled spatially and temporally such that they can be unstable against noisy neural network outputs.
+Figure~\ref{figure double gyre yz stratification} compares the zonally averaged temperature at $t = \SI{2.5}{years}$ from double-gyre simulations using the three BL models.
 NORi simulates deeper mixed layers than the base closure as expected, because the base closure lacks the representation of entrainment.
-Instead, NORi produces shallower mixed layers than $k$-$\epsilon$, especially in the northern part of the domain.
-Interestingly, this bias pattern is the same as what we observed in the single-column comparison at $\SI{60}{days}$ with LES in Figure \ref{figure 1D model long integration}.
-Although NORi and $k$-$\epsilon$ produce very similar solutions over the $2$-day training periods, important differences can emerge over longer time periods, as also discussed in Section \ref{subsection 1D long integration}.
+In contrast, NORi produces shallower mixed layers than $k$-$\epsilon$, especially in the northern part of the domain.
+Interestingly, this difference pattern is the same as what we observed in the single-column comparison at $\SI{60}{days}$ with LES in Figure~\ref{figure 1D model long integration}.
+Although NORi and $k$-$\epsilon$ produce very similar solutions during the 2-day training periods, important differences can emerge over longer time periods, as also discussed in Section~\ref{subsection 1D long integration}.
 However, the discrepancies in this case may also arise from interactions between the parameterizations and the large-scale ocean dynamics.
-Figure \ref{figure double gyre yz stratification k epsilon 100 years} in \ref{section appendix double gyre 100 years} confirms that these discrepancies persist in time by showing the same zonally-averaged temperature after $\SI{100}{years}$.
-In \ref{section CATKE} we further show that NORi generates deeper mixed layers than CATKE~\cite{wagner_formulation_2025} at $\SI{100}{years}$, suggesting that more studies are needed to determine which model is more accurate.
+Figure~\ref{figure double gyre yz stratification k epsilon 100 years} in \ref{section appendix double gyre 100 years} confirms that these discrepancies persist in time by showing the same zonally averaged temperature after $\SI{100}{years}$.
+In \ref{section appendix CATKE} we further show that NORi generates deeper mixed layers than CATKE~\cite{wagner_formulation_2025} at $\SI{100}{years}$, suggesting that more studies where objective comparisons against observationally constrained data are available, such as regional/global ocean simulations, are needed to determine which model is more accurate.